 Insurance companies do not have to respond to demand letters.
 However, most insurers will provide a timely response.
 An insurance adjuster who’s handling your claim will usually reach out.
 Insurance companies look for ways to pay as little as possible, so you’re likely to get a lower counteroffer.

-Depending on the situation, it could take weeks to months for you to get a reply.
+Depending on the situation, it could take weeks to months for you to get a reply from a provider.
 Then, the settlement negotiation typically begins.
-(If you haven’t heard anything in 45 to 60 days, reach out to the insurer to follow up.)
+If you haven’t heard anything in 45 to 60 days, reach out to the insurer to follow up.

 If you get an offer from the insurance company, you can send a counteroffer.
 Both parties often go back and forth, trying to reach a number that works for both sides.
 Insurance companies do not like to pay out much on injury claims, so it might take time to negotiate.

-Most of the time, settlement negotiation takes a few weeks or months after getting the first offer.
+Settlement negotiation usually takes a few weeks or months after the first offer.
 Again, the exact timeline will depend on each case.

 Mediation

 If you cannot settle with the at-fault party, you might move into mediation.
-According to the American Bar Association (ABA), mediation involves a third-party person who helps both sides agree.
+Mediation involves a third-party person who helps both sides agree.
 This is the last step between the initial negotiation and going to court.

 Mediation can take as little as a few hours or as much as several days.
 If you still cannot agree during the mediation, you might decide to file a lawsuit.